Faith1Matara/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints every other line from the input starting with the first line
+ Script that adds the two numbers stored in enviromental variable